A literary nonfiction exploring the stories we inherit, the stories we survive, and the stories we finally choose for ourselves.

 The danger of defining someone by their ID cards is not only misunderstanding; it is reduction.
 No single story can hold the multitude of a human being.

-In that disorientation, I began to write.
-Not as a project, but as a way to sit still long enough to understand what had changed.
+In that disorientation, I began to write; not as a project, but as a way to sit still long enough to understand what had changed.

 But grief did not return me to who I was.
 It rewrote me.